lacoco-lab/lacoco-lab.github.io/courses/brain-2024/index.markdown

 We will read a range of materials, from both the machine learning and neuroscience literatures.

+We will look into questions such as:

+* how and why do representations of language models align with brain imaging data of people comprehending language?

+* how can we use machine learning for mindreading: decoding thoughts and language from people's brain recordings, even when they aren't talking

+* how do ConvNets and other computer vision architectures relate to the way the brain processes visual information?

+* how do both AI and natural intelligence use reinforcement learning to optimize behavior?

+and several more.

 **Expectations regarding understanding of the material:**
 It is sufficient if you have background in either machine learning or neuroscience.
 However, you should be willing to learn a bit about the other field in preparation for your presentation.

-Given the interdisciplinary nature of the course readings, it is fully expected that not everything in the readings will be understandable to everyone in the class.
 Michael is happy to meet with you once to talk through any questions about the paper you're assigned.
-While you are expected to make an effort to understand the paper you're assigned, and should understand its overall claims and conclusions, it is **fully acceptable** if details that aren't closely related to your own background remain unclear.
+While you are expected to make an effort to understand the paper you're assigned, and should understand its overall claims and conclusions, it is **fully acceptable** if some details that aren't closely related to your own background remain unclear.
 Not understanding some aspects of your assigned paper won't affect your presentation grade - as long as you're **transparent and upfront** about points you don't understand about your assigned paper when doing your presentation.
 In fact, points of confusion can be a starting point for in-class discussion.
 In choosing  papers you want to present, consider not only whether you feel you'd understand the paper in detail, but also how interesting it sounds to you and how motivated you'd be to learn a bit more about its topic.

 **Course Management System:** https://cms.sic.saarland/brain_2024/